learn-co-students/git-flow-001-prework-web/README.md

 #### Walrus Branch

-From master, make a new branch, add-walrus.
+From master, make a new branch, `add-walrus`.
 On this branch, you're going to add the below code to `index.html`, under the tree picture.

 ```HTML
 <!-- begin walrus picture and caption -->